korzio/jjv-instance/NEW_STRUCTURE.md

 - resolve override ('changed scope ref valid' test)
 - use strict
+- variables names with quotes, aka properties '%%%%' will throw error
 - update ref usage for non-ref inline functions - if a linke does not contain refs inside (can be easily checked by json.stringify), it should be a regular if-else consequence as well
 - override fieldType
 - todo i,property foreach, vars!